Stanford Math Directed Reading Program

 The Directed Reading Program is a program of Stanford's Graduate Mathematics Outreach Organization in which undergraduate students (of any major) interested in independently reading some mathematics outside of their official coursework are paired for a quarter with math graduate students for weekly guidance and discussions.
 At the end of the quarter, participants gather for a colloquium in which each participant gives a short talk about their reading.
 The program began in winter quarter 2017.

-The application for the Winter 2023 DRP is available here.
-The application is due Friday January 20th at 12 PM PST.
+The application for the Winter 2026 DRP is now closed.
 If you'd like to receive announcements about the program in the future, please subscribe to our mailing list.

 Program format